Xpra-org/xpra/docs/Usage/Service.md

-This service is often referred to as the "system wide proxy server".
+This service is often referred to as the "system-wide proxy server".

 Posix packages should install this [proxy server](./Proxy-Server.md) as a system service and update the firewall rules to allow access to its IANA assigned TCP port (`14500`).